smitwaman/aws-cloud-appserver-demo/README.md

 Finally, we have build our base cloud infra for hosting website using DNS address.

 Instead of EC2 we can use Fargate ECS EKS service for Appserver or appdeployment.
+Lets build Terraform script for automated infra building.
+So we can reuse it in another projects too.